pccoe-acm/pccoeacm.github.io/README.md

 - [ ] Collect Social Site Links from all CESA mambers.
 - [ ] Increase The size of Tenxt In Header (Team.Cell,contact erc..)
 - [ ] Remove the pic and text below the 'What is ACM?'
+- [ ] Make the size of Rahul sir's and Sonali mam photos same as that of core team members photos (suggestion by Rahul sir😊)